w3f/General-Grants-Program/grants/speculative/rad-substrate-client.md

 that provides integration with domain objects, apis for constructing valid transactions, as well as an emulator for acceptance testing the runtime and client.

+The key difference between the `scs` client and the goal for our client is that the former provides access to the API dynamically based on the metadata information exposed by the runtime.
+This in contrast to our client which uses the static runtime information through Rust types.

+For example when using `compose_extrinsic!` the module and call are determined by strings and the call arguments can be of any type.
+It is not possible to enforce validity statically.
+On the contrary, it is possible to use a call name that does not exist or use fewer or more arguments than expected or arguments of a different type.

+Similarly dealing with state storage relies on the user of the client providing storage prefixes manually as strings and choosing the decoding implementation.
+This is error prone and tedious to repeat for every piece of storage.

+The `scs` client cannot be used for generic runtime.
+Composing valid extrinsics only works if the [`SignedExtension`][signed-extension] data for the runtime is the same as used by the client.
+The client does not provide APIs for dealing with arbitrary signed extensions.

+There are also some design and implementation decisions that hamper the maintainability in the long run and make it prohibitively expensive to extend the library to match our goals.

+- Almost none of the provided methods of the client provide any error information.
+- The client is not using the RPC libraries used by the substrate node.
+Instead the implementation hard codes the messages and responses on the RPC layer.
+- The code heavily relies on macros which makes it harder to maintain and use for developers.
+- The client provides native support for contracts and accounts.
+Without a generic approach this might break subtly between different runtime implementations and needs to be constantly maintained.

 ## Team members

 * Eleftherios Diakomichalis